ykashou92/TechReporter/README.md

 # TechReporter
-Repository for a shiny-based app that performs technical analysis on a given stock
+TechReporter is an interactive shiny-based app that makes life easier for the average trader and provides stock data, news headlines and recent option chains for a given stock symbol.